Reinforcement learning-based architecture search for quantum machine learning: Results

 \subsubsection{Genetic algorithms}

-We compare our approach with the genetic algorithm proposed in~\cite{Altares_Lopez_2021}, incorporating a slight modification in the selection of the quantum kernel.
+We generate circuits using a slightly modified version of the genetic algorithm proposed in~\cite{Altares_Lopez_2021}.
 While~\cite{Altares_Lopez_2021} employs fidelity-based quantum kernels, we integrate PQKs into the algorithm.
-Furthermore, we adjust the training procedure to prioritize the cross-validation score, departing from the original methodology that relies on training and testing scores, in order to align with the RL and random search methods.
-The genetic algorithm is not bound to the layered circuit structure.
-It has a high level of flexibility when building circuits, e.g. it can encode multiple features on one qubit wire, as well as having full freedom in placing entangling gates, as described in detail in Ref.~\cite{Altares_Lopez_2021}.
+Furthermore, we adjust the training procedure to use the cross-validation score, departing from the original methodology that relies on training and testing scores, in order to align with the RL and random search methods.
+As in its original proposal, the genetic algorithm is not bound to the layered circuit structure.
+It has a high level of flexibility when building circuits, e.g., it can encode multiple features on one qubit wire, as well as having full freedom in placing entangling gates.